NomisIV/website/src/blog/2021-06-05-how-i-built-this-website.md

 ### Data separation

-I have organized the project so that the web server is completely seperate from the content.
+I have organized the project so that the web server is completely separate from the content.
 This is useful,
 since it means I can distribute the server without distributing the contents of the website.